arangodb/docs/3.5/programs-arangobackup-create.md

-The above will create a hot backup with a unique identifier consisting of the UTC time according to the local computer clock output and the specifed label and report the success like below.
+The above will create a hot backup with a unique identifier consisting of the UTC time according to the local computer clock output and the specified label and report the success like below.

 ```
 2019-05-15T13:57:11Z [15213] INFO {backup} Server version: 3.4.5